coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 you have an opponent pinned, you have a few options available to you (see below).

-**Break Another's Pin:** If you are grappling an opponent who has another character pinned, you can make an opposed grapple check in place of an attack.
+**Break Another’s Pin:** If you are grappling an opponent who has another character pinned, you can make an opposed grapple check in place of an attack.
 If you win, you break the hold that the opponent has over the other character.
 The character is still grappling, but is no longer pinned.

-**Use Opponent's Weapon:** If your opponent is holding a light weapon, you can use it to attack him.
+**Use Opponent’s Weapon:** If your opponent is holding a light weapon, you can use it to attack him.
 Make an opposed grapple check (in place of an attack).
-If you win, make an attack roll with the weapon with a --4 penalty (doing this doesn't require another action).
+If you win, make an attack roll with the weapon with a –4 penalty (doing this doesn’t require another action).

-You don't gain possession of the weapon by performing this action.
+You don’t gain possession of the weapon by performing this action.

-#### If You're Pinning an Opponent
+#### If You’re Pinning an Opponent

-You can attempt to damage your opponent with an opposed grapple check, you can attempt to use your opponent's weapon against him, or you can attempt to move the grapple (all described above).
+You can attempt to damage your opponent with an opposed grapple check, you can attempt to use your opponent’s weapon against him, or you can attempt to move the grapple (all described above).
 At your option, you can prevent a pinned opponent from speaking.